 The Pickled Vegetables:

 What’s great about this dish is that you have plenty of time to get all the slicing and dicing done while the pork is cooking, no stress!
 I start with a large Tupperware container to put all my veggies in.
-Follow my ingredient list above to see how each of the veggies are prepped.
-Now you could use a food processor to shred the vegetables where they’d be super thin but I like mine to be a little thicker so they keep more of their bite once they’ve been pickled.
+Follow my ingredient list above to see how each of the veggies is prepped.
+Now you could use a food processor to shred the vegetables, where they’d be super thin, but I like mine to be a little thicker, so they keep more of their bite once they’ve been pickled.
 This is totally up to you!

-In a seperate bowl add the rice vinegar, sugar, and water.
+In a separate bowl, add the rice vinegar, sugar, and water.
 Continuously whisk until the sugar is completely dissolved.
-Pour the pickling liquid over the vegetables, toss to combine.
+Pour the pickling liquid over the vegetables, and toss to combine.
 Cover with a tight-fitting lid and let sit out on the counter for 30 minutes, toss again halfway through.
-Next, transfer the pickled vegetables to the frig to chill.
-Once the vegetables have had more time to work their magic (remember you won’t need them until the pork is done) in the pickling liquid, use a pair of tongs to transfer the pickled vegetables to a smaller container that has a tight-fitting lid for storage.
+Next, transfer the pickled vegetables to the fridge to chill.
+Once the vegetables have had more time to work their magic (remember, you won’t need them until the pork is done) in the pickling liquid, use a pair of tongs to transfer the pickled vegetables to a smaller container that has a tight-fitting lid for storage.
 At this point, I discard the pickling liquid.

-In a small container or bowl, add 1/2 cup of mayonnaise, lime zest, lime juice, Kosher salt, and black pepper, whisk to combine.
-Transfer the mayonnaise to a squeeze bottle and transfer to the frig until ready to use.
+In a small container or bowl, combine 1/2 cup of mayonnaise, lime zest, lime juice, Kosher salt, and black pepper, and whisk until smooth.
+Transfer the mayonnaise to a squeeze bottle and transfer to the fridge until ready to use.

 Soy-Fish Sauce:

-Finally it’s to make the soy sauce mixture.
-Add soy sauce, fish sauce, and water to a small bowl, whisk to combine.
+Finally, it’s to make the soy sauce mixture.
+Add soy sauce, fish sauce, and water to a small bowl, and whisk to combine.
 Set aside.

-Once the pork is fork tender, remove the pork from the pot.
-Shredd the pork, using two forks, and transfer to a large container.
-Fish out the ginger coins from the pot, they’ve done their job.
+Once the pork is fork-tender, remove the pork from the pot.
+Shred the pork, using two forks, and transfer to a large container.
+Fish out the ginger coins from the pot; they’ve done their job.
 Using a pair of tongs, transfer all the onions to the shredded pork.
-Add the cooking liquid to the shredded pork, toss to combine.
+Add the cooking liquid to the shredded pork, and toss to combine.
 Set aside.

 Assemble The Bánh Mi:

-Start by liberally brushing the soy fish sauce mixute onto one side on the hoagie.
-Then, using a squeeze bottle, on lthe same side as the soy mixture, add the lime mayonnaise.
+Start by liberally brushing the soy fish sauce mixture onto one side of the hoagie.
+Then, using a squeeze bottle, add the lime mayonnaise on the same side as the soy mixture.
 I like to use a butter knife to spread the mayo evenly over the bread.
 Add a good amount of the pulled pork with those delicious cooked onions.
 Top with another good helping of the pickled vegetables.
-Finally, garnish with fresh cilantro and mint leaves.
+Finally, garnish with fresh cilantro leaves.

 There you have it, my Bánh Mi.